letslearntocodebetter/CppPractice/GraphAlgos/Notes_DFS_bfs.md

 upon enqueueing avoids revisiting nodes while still maintaining the shortest path exploration in an unweighted graph.

-DFS: Nodes are marked as visited upon processing (i.e., when popped from the stack).
+DFS: Nodes are marked as visited upon processing (i.e., when pushing into the stack or before calling recursive funtion).
 This ensures that DFS explores the complete depth of one path before attempting others and avoids prematurely marking nodes that may never actually be visited.